-The Army recommends Infantry Soldiers to possess tremendous discipline and high morale.
-Be ready to accept a challenge and face danger.
-Have an interest in light weapons and ground tactics.
-And have the ability to remain calm under stressful situations.
+The Army expects infantry soldiers to possess tremendous discipline, be ready to accept challenge and face danger, have an interest in light weapons and ground tactics and have the ability to remain calm under stressful situations.

-The infantry is the main land combat force and backbone of the Army.
-It's equally important in peacetime and in combat.
+The infantry is equally important in peacetime and in combat.
 The Infantryman's role is to be ready to defend our country in peacetime and to capture, destroy and repel enemy ground forces during combat.